InnoFang/subgraph-isomorphism/mapreduce/README.md

     run the command `scp target/mapreduce-1.0.jar innofang@localhost:~/lib`

-    the jar file is under the target folder, and the lib folder must be created on HDFS before you run this command, `innofnag@localhost:` is my username, you should change into yours.
+    the jar file is under the target folder, and the lib folder must be created on HDFS before you run this command, `innofang@localhost:` is my username, you should change into yours.

  + **Step three: Run the specify class/program**